geospatial-jeff/pyasyncio-benchmark/README.md

   --help  Show this message and exit.

 Commands:
-  docker-entrypoint  Docker entrypoint, don't call this directly. get-results        Save test results to CSV file. run-all            Run all available tests.
+  get-results        Save test results to CSV file. run-all            Run all available tests. run-test           Run a single test.
 ```

 Tests are run within container(s) managed by a docker-compose stack.
 You may change the number
 of replicas used for each test by updating `services.benchmark-runner.deploy.replicas` in
 `docker-compose.yaml` (default is 1).
 Using a higher number of replicas allows running tests
-at high throughputs through horizontal scaling, assuming the underlying hardware can support it.
+at high throughputs by scaling horizontally, assuming the underlying hardware can support it.

 Each test is commited to the repo at `benchmark/tests/{library_name}/{test_name}.py`.
 Tests
 are fully self-contained and may run on their own outside of this benchmarking tool.
 Please feel